Oky-period-tracker/periodtracker/packages/cms/LOGGING_AND_ERROR_HANDLING.md

 }
 ```

+The send is wrapped in `withRetry` (up to 2 retries with backoff) and `withTimeout` (bounded by `DEFAULT_EXTERNAL_TIMEOUT`) so a slow or transient Firebase failure is retried and time-bounded rather than hanging or failing immediately.

 ---

 ## Controllers Updated

-All 20 CMS controllers received logging and error handling:
+All 24 CMS controllers received logging and error handling:

 | Controller | Logging | Null Checks | Try/Catch | Notes |
 |---|---|---|---|---|